 UT-Martin commit Hunter May was difficult to deal with on the South, same goes for American Athletic Conference target Bryce Mullenix and Sun Belt Conference target Jontrell Wells.

 Indiana State commit Christian Hastings, Butler commit Jamey Deckard, Miami (Ohio) commit Austin Ertl and Mid-American Conference (MAC) target Kwauve Booker garnered attention for the North.

-Speaking of causing problems, with the focus on Pitt commit Bryce Nelms of the North, Missouri Valley Football Conference targets Jamal Jones and Defensive MVP Eldridge Dockery turned heads.
+Speaking of causing problems, with the focus on Pitt commit Bryce Nelms of the North, Missouri Valley Football Conference targets Jamal Jones and Defensive MVP-worthy Eldridge Dockery turned heads.

 Colonial Athletic Association targets, also brothers Makhel and Lavell Henry were pleasant surprises on the North.
 Same thing can be said about Missouri Valley Football Conference target Arcullous Heard.